The IMACS Cluster Building Survey: V. Further Evidence for Starburst Recycling from Quantitative Galaxy Morphologies: Results

-A final test we perform is an internal cross-check of our \J\ and \K band results.
-This is plotted in the right-hand panel of Fig.\ 2.
-Reassuringly, these agree well.
-The small systematic offset between the two measurements could, again, be due to many factors besides fitting error.
-Some of the shift may be physically meaningful (a factor of two in wavelength separates the bandpasses), but the loss of low surface-brightness features (e.g., disks) due to the higher sky backgrounds in $K_s$ surely also plays a role.
-Regardless, because the offset is essentially uniform, errors contributing to it should not be biasing our results, allowing meaningful comparisons of results obtained independently in either band.
-(Indeed, as shown in Table 3, our main results hold across both.)
-This being the case, since a higher fitting success rate was achieved in $J$, we discuss these results below unless otherwise indicated.
+We plot the results of a final test in the right-hand panel of Figure \ref{fig:SDSS_comp}, showing an internal cross-check of our \J\ and \K band results.
+Encouragingly, agreement is good.
+The small systematic offset between the two measurements could again be due to many factors besides fitting error.
+Some of the shift may be physically meaningful (a factor of two in wavelength separates the bandpasses) but the loss of low surface-brightness features (e.g., disks) due to the higher sky backgrounds in $K_{\rm s}$ surely also plays a role.
+Regardless, because the offset is essentially uniform, errors contributing to it should not introduce a bias, allowing meaningful comparisons of results obtained independently in either band.
+Indeed, as shown in Table \ref{tbl:sersic_stats}, our main results hold across both.

+This being the case, given the higher fitting success rate in \J band, we focus on these results below.